IVRTech/pystrix/doc/ami/index.rst

 The following classes are not meant to be worked with directly, but are important for other parts of the system, with members that are worth knowing about.

+.. autoclass:: ami.ami._MessageTemplate

+    .. attribute:: action_id

+        The Asterisk Action-ID associated with this message, or `None` if undefined, as is the case with unsolicited events.

+.. autoclass:: ami.ami._Aggregate
+    :show-inheritance:

+    .. attribute:: valid

+        Indicates whether the aggregate is consistent with Asterisk's protocol.

+    .. attribute:: error_message

+        If `valid` is `False`, this will offer a string explaining why validation failed.

 .. autoclass:: ami.ami._Message
-    :members:
+    :show-inheritance:

     .. attribute:: data

-        A series of lines containing the message's payload from Asterisk
+        A series of lines containing the message's payload from Asterisk.

     .. attribute:: headers